kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm.md

 ## kube-proxy scheduled before node is initialized by cloud-controller-manager

-In cloud provider scenarios, kube-proxy can end up being scheduled on new worker nodes before the cloud-controller-manager has initialized the node addresses.
+In cloud provider scenarios, kube-proxy can end up being scheduled on new nodes before the cloud-controller-manager has initialized the node addresses.
 This causes kube-proxy to fail to pick up the node's IP address properly and has knock-on effects to the proxy function managing load balancers.